JideGuru/FlutterSocialAppUIKit/README.md

 # 🔥🔥 Flutter Social App Concept [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Flutter representation of a Social App Concept i found in Uplabs.
+Flutter representation of a Social App Concept i found on Uplabs.

 Star⭐ the repo if you like what you see😉.